astrostatistics-in-crete/2023_summer_school/README.md

 significantly contributed to your work, we invite you to include the following acknowledgement in your manuscript:

-> We wish to thank the "2023 Summer School for Astrostatistics in Crete" for providing training on the statistical methods adopted in this work.
+> We wish to thank the "Summer School for Astrostatistics in Crete" for providing training on the statistical methods adopted in this work.